Sony A7 II vs YI M1

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A7 II has an electronic viewfinder (2400k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the M1 relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Sony A7 II and YI M1 along with similar information for a selection of comparators.

 One feature that differentiates the A7 II and the M1 is in-body image stabilization (IBIS).
-The A7 II reduces the risk of handshake-induced blur with all attached lenses, while the M1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A7 II reduces the risk of handshake-induced blur with all attached lenses, while the M1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The YI M1 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.